Bat Bridge kayaking and Noble Sandwich Co.

 The next day, we decided to get one last adventure done in Austin before heading back home to Ardmore.
 So, the six of us that went on this Fourth of July weekend vacation (Debotri Chatterjee, Johanna L’Heureux, Ben Brown, Andrew McNair, Laura Nelson and I) paired off to rent tandem kayaks on Lady Bird Lake.
 I’ve never been kayaking in an urban setting before, and it was so cool to see skyscrapers from our vantage point on the water.
 As Debotri and I paddled under the Congress Avenue Bridge, I was hit by a thick musky stench and a loud screeching overhead.
 The bats!
 I thought they’d be silently asleep in this bright daylight and that we wouldn’t be able to detect their existence.
 It was so amazing to hear so many of these endangered creatures living right next to the tall skyscrapers and busy streets of a huge city.

-After our hour’s rental was finished, we piled back into the Grand Marquis that the Noble Foundation is letting us use for the summer, and we headed to our final destination before heading out: lunch.
+After our hour’s rental was finished, we piled back into the Grand Marquis that the Noble Research Institute is letting us use for the summer, and we headed to our final destination before heading out: lunch.
 I’d seen great reviews for the Noble Sandwich Co. on Yelp, and I’d heard that it had been featured on the TV show Diners, Drive-ins and Dives.
-It was not only a fitting place for a group of interns working at the Noble Foundation but ended up being a delicious and unique meal.
+It was not only a fitting place for a group of interns working at the Noble Research Institute but ended up being a delicious and unique meal.

 From left: Johanna L’Heurex, Laura Nelson, Debotri Chatterjee, Jessi Hennacy, Ben Brown and Andrew McNair kayaking on Lady Bird Lake in Austin, Texas.